mdicreatives/KubeStreamStack/README.md

 - Stream processing with Apache Flink
 - Workflow orchestration with Apache Airflow
 - Web-based monitoring interfaces
-- Automated deployment and management
+- Automated deployment and management(will be added)
-- Scalable and production-ready architecture
 - Easy integration with custom applications

 ## 🏗 Architecture